Table of Contents Show

 A. The potential displacement of human jobs

 AI is already affecting us in many ways.
 One of the biggest worries about the development of AGI is that it could take jobs away from people.
+We have seen a huge impact of AI in decreasing Sustainability jobs.
 As AGI systems get better and can do more tasks as well as better than humans, many jobs, especially those that involve routine or repetitive tasks, may become obsolete.
 This could cause big social and economic problems, like unemployment and a more significant gap between rich and poor.
 It is crucial to develop policies and strategies that ensure a just transition for workers and promote new job opportunities in the age of Artificial General Intelligence.

 B. Privacy and security concerns